parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/getting_started.md

 pchain_compile build --source <PATH_TO_SMART_CONTRACT_CODE>
 ```

 A `.wasm` file will be generated in the current directory.
-It will be needed for the [next section](./deploy_contract.md).

 ## Deploying a Smart Contract